AID: Attention Interpolation of Text-to-Image Diffusion: Selection with Beta Prior

-Our methods apply a Beta prior on the interpolation space to select a specific interpolation sequence, which requires us to determine the hyperparameter $\alpha$ and $\beta$ for each path.
-As we illustrated in Sec.~\tr{4.3}, one of the key motivations is that: text embedding is incorporated in each denoising step and it will amplify the influence of source images with a larger interpolation coefficient $t$.
+Based on our analysis in Sec.~\ref{sec:diagnosis} and Sec.~\ref{asec:diagnosis}, the transition often occurs abruptly in a small range of interpolation coefficients.
+This indicates that we need to select more points in that small range rather than uniformly select coefficients between $[0, 1]$.

+We hypothesize that this is because: different from interpolation in the latent space, which is only introduced in the initial denoising steps, the diffusion model incorporates the text embedding for multiple denoising steps.
+This may amplify the influence of the source latent variable with higher coefficients.
+Therefore, when $t$ is close to $0$ or $1$, $r'(t)$ is closer to $0$, leading to the intuition that we want to sample more mid-range $t$.

+Based on our heuristics above and the empirical observation in Sec.~\ref{asec:diagnosis}, we apply Beta prior, which is a bell-shaped distribution when $\alpha$ and $\beta$ are both larger than 1, to encourage more coefficients in a smaller range of interpolation coefficients.
+Furthermore, we can de-bias the visual transition towards one endpoint to make it smoother by adjusting $\alpha > \beta$, or vice versa.

+To find the optimal hyperparameter $\alpha$ and $\beta$, we apply Bayesian optimization~\cite{snoek2012practical} on $\alpha$ and $\beta$ to optimize the smoothness of the generated interpolation sequence.

-This further motivates us to correlate the selection of $\alpha$ and $\beta$ with the number of denoising steps $T$.
-We observe that $\alpha=T$ and $\beta=T$ can usually lead to a relatively smooth interpolation sequence already.
-Therefore, during applying Bayesian Optimization on $\alpha$ and $\beta$, we select the initializing searching points including a nearby area around $\alpha=T$, $\beta=T$, typically a combination from $[1, 0.8T, T, 1.2T]$, which empirically makes the selection of $\alpha$ and $beta$ effective within very few iterations.
+Given the number of denoising steps $T$, we observe that $\alpha=\frac{T}{2}$ and $\beta=\frac{T}{2}$ can usually lead to a relatively smooth interpolation sequence already.
+Therefore, during applying Bayesian Optimization on $\alpha$ and $\beta$, we select the initializing searching points including a nearby area around $\alpha=T$, $\beta=T$, typically a combination from $[1, 0.4T, 0.5T, 0.6T]$, which empirically makes the selection of $\alpha$ and $beta$ effective within very few iterations.